Where Have All the Cowboys Gone?

 "Where Have All the Cowboys Gone?" is a song by American singer Paula Cole.
-It was released on March 25, 1997, as the lead single from her second studio album, This Fire.
+It was released to radio in September 1996 before being physically released on March 25, 1997, as the lead single from her second studio album, This Fire (1996).
 The song is Cole's only top-ten hit on the US Billboard Hot 100, reaching number eight, and was her first top-ten hit in Canada, where it reached number seven.
 It was additionally a critical success, earning nominations for three Grammy awards: Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.

 Style and theme

 The song traces the stages of a tragic romance.
 The first two verses explore infatuation and discovery; a bridge expresses disillusionment, and a final verse changes to despair.
 A brief transition and chorus that repeats the song's title follows each verse, and questions the loss of the narrator's idyllic dream of spending her lifetime with a Western-styled hero.
 The song is written in 4/4 time and maintains a minor key throughout.
-The verse score is minimalist and includes only low, rasping vocals by Cole with percussion accompaniment, while the choral transitions, chorus, and bridge use the full instrumentation and Cole's mezzo-soprano range.
+The verse score is minimalist and includes only spoken vocals paired with a low mix-volume, sung melody vocal track (except in the last verse which is spoken only) by Cole over the tight drum track and what sounds like some ambient noise in the background, while the choral transitions, chorus, and bridge use the full instrumentation and Cole's mezzo-soprano range.